MicrosoftDocs/Viva/Viva/feature-access-management.md

 Now that you have the **featureID**, use the [**Add-VivaModuleFeaturePolicy**](/powershell/module/exchange/add-vivamodulefeaturepolicy) PowerShell cmdlet to create an access policy for the feature.

 You can assign a maximum of 10 policies per feature to users and groups.
 Each policy can be assigned to a maximum of 20 users or groups.
-You can assign one additional policy per feature to the entire tenant by using the *-Everyone* parameter.
+You can assign one additional policy per feature to the entire tenant by using the *-Everyone* parameter, which will function as a global default state for that feature across your organization.

 Run the [Add-VivaModuleFeaturePolicy](/powershell/module/exchange/add-vivamodulefeaturepolicy) cmdlet to create a new access policy.